5A-Practice problems with linear approximation

 Practice problems with linear approximation.

-This is the first practice problem #3, it is required to find the approximate value of the third root of 8.
+This is practice problem #3; it requires finding the approximate value of the third root of 8.

-In Practice problem #3, it is required to get the approximate value of the third root of 8, also the third root of 8.20, and finally the third root of 25.00.
+In Practice problem #3, it is required to obtain the approximate value of the third root of 8, the third root of 8.20, and the third root of 25.00.
 Here are the steps:

 Part 1 of Practice problem #3-Practice problems with linear approximation.